 If you cannot prepare acceptable drawings yourself, please retain the services of a qualified designer.

 Any corrections/changes after Building Permit approval must be made on the original, approved drawings and resubmitted.
-An application form for changes can be obtained from the Building Division counter at City Hall.
+An application form for changes can be found here.
 These corrections/changes to be approved by the designer, design consultant and engineer, where applicable.

 Transfer of Permit Application Change